JSBSim-Team/jsbsim/doc/DevelopersDocs.md

 > ctest -j4
 ```

+### C++ code coverage
+Tests ran with `ctest` include C++ unit tests that are written with the [CxxTest](https://cxxtest.com) test framework.

+A code coverage report is automatically generated and is available at: https://jsbsim-team.github.io/jsbsim/coverage/

 ## Installing JSBSim
 Once JSBSim is built and tested, you can install the C++ headers and library.
 For that, you can invoke GNU make from the `build` directory
 ```bash